 Add coarse sea salt to one side of the potato.
 Place that side down on a baking tray that is lined with either parchment paper or tin foil. (much less mess to clean up)

-Idea to Try: I have heard that putting bacon drippings over the potato skins and then baking is delicious too.
+Idea to Try: On a side note, I have heard that putting bacon drippings over the potato skins and then baking is delicious too.
 Since I have not tried this yet, I am not able to tell you if it is good or not.
 But, wanted to pass this idea along just in case you have a bacon lover in your family.